MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

   - Take full ownership of budget spending and resource utilization.

-  - When required, ensure policy compliance and remediate.
+  - Ensure policy compliance and remediate when necessary.

 - Use the following principles when identifying requirements for new subscriptions: